zero-archive/tilda-api-python/README.md

 ### From Pypi

-You can install python-telegram-bot using:
+You can install tilda-api-python using:

 ```bash
 pip install tilda-api